-The UK Government said: 'We have announced our intention to repeal this duty (which has never been commenced) in respect of GB-wide and English authorities.
+On the duty in relation to socio-economic disadvantage the UK Government said: 'We have announced our intention to repeal this duty (which has never been commenced) in respect of GB-wide and English authorities.
 We are working with the Welsh Government to agree an approach which allows Wales to commence the duty for Welsh bodies (as specified in the Equality Act 2010).'